Scarlet Witch: The Trial of Magneto

 Due to evidence Wanda's attacker possessed magnetic abilities, Magneto is deemed a prime suspect.
 Following the attack, the Avengers invade the mutant nation of Krakoa and a complicated confrontation ensues.
 Wanda is resurrected by the power of Krakoa's "resurrection protocols", used to restore mutants by recreating their bodies and then implanting a "back-up" copy of their mind previously recorded to the super-computer Cerebro.
-As her mind's last back-up to Cerebro was recorder before the events of Avengers Disassembled, the resurrected Wanda clone has no memories of recent years.
+As her mind's last backup to Cerebro was recorder before the events of Avengers Disassembled, the resurrected Wanda clone has no memories of recent years.
 As others attempt to restore Wanda's mind, she is overwhelmed by the guilt of suddenly remembering the last few years and her actions, causing her to create physical constructs of monsters.
 Meanwhile, on the astral plane, the spirit of the murderer Wanda finds herself facing a vision of an older self who confronts her with uncomfortable truths she has denied.
-Realizing the need to heal by accepting her actions and forgiving herself, the three Wandas stop the monster attack and then merge together, resulting in a fully restored Wanda who now knows there is at least one possible future where she will grow old and wise.
+Realizing the need to heal by accepting her actions and forgiving herself, the three Wandas stop the monster attack and then merge, resulting in a fully restored Wanda who now knows there is at least one possible future where she will grow old and wise.

 Unwilling to explain their resurrection program to outsiders, the mutants of Krakoa tell the Avengers that someone attempted to murder Wanda but she did not die from the attack.
-Evidence is found against the mutant Toad, who is found guilty and punished, and the Avengers leave.
+Evidence is found against Toad, who is found guilty and punished, and the Avengers leave.
 It is revealed Wanda was secretly worked with the mutants Polaris, Legion, and Proteus to increase the capabilities the resurrection protocols but that doing so required her physical death.
 She recruited Magneto's help in arranging her own death, a suicide disguised by magic to look like a murder.
 Thanks to Wanda's plan, a pocket dimension "Waiting Room" is created which now allows all mutants to be resurrected, including those who never had a chance to manifest their X-gene and those whose minds were not able to be copied to the computer Cerebro.
-Learning this, the mutants of Krakoa who once referred to Wanda as a "Pretender" have forgiven her for the M-Day incident and Exodus himself has given her the new title of "The Redeemer"."
-Wanda is now a welcome guest of the mutant nation, telling her story to children so they may learn from her mistakes.
+Learning this, the mutants of Krakoa who once referred to Wanda as a "Pretender" have forgiven her for the M-Day incident and Exodus gives her the new title of "The Redeemer"."
+Wanda is now a welcome guest of Krakoa, telling her story to children so they may learn from her mistakes.